goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 +++
-title = "Running Ad-hoc commands" weight = 2
+title = "Running ad hoc commands" weight = 2
 +++

-For our first exercise, we are going to run some ad-hoc commands to help you get a feel for how Ansible works.
-Ansible Ad-Hoc commands enable you to perform tasks on remote nodes without having to write a playbook.
+For our first exercise, we are going to run some ad hoc commands to help you get a feel for how Ansible works.
+Ansible ad hoc commands enable you to perform tasks on remote nodes without having to write a playbook.
 They are very useful when you simply need to do one or two things quickly and often, to many remote nodes.

 ## Work with your Inventory